translunar/nmatrix/CONTRIBUTING.md

 If you aren't familiar with RDoc syntax,
 [this is the official documentation](http://docs.seattlerb.org/rdoc/RDoc/Markup.html).

+## Making new nmatrix extensions

+From version 0.2, nmatrix supports extensions, all of which can be hosted from the main nmatrix repo.

+Refer to [this blog post ](http://wlevine.github.io/2015/06/15/releasing-multiple-gems-with-c-extensions-from-the-same-repository.html) to see how to do that in case you want to write your own extension for nmatrix.

 ## Conclusion

 This guide was heavily based on the